 We make the engagement as affordable as possible.
 Getting advice on the web saves money spent on transportation and parking.

-A roundtable brings together a diverse and decentralized group of participants in one place to discuss one specific question with a decision-maker.
+A roundtable brings together a diverse and decentralized group of participants to discuss one specific question with a decision-maker.
 Here are six tips on how to manage your roundtable after it’s organized:

 Before a roundtable, send everyone background data, info, the timetable, & the question that will be addressed.

 After presenting the question, give participants 2 minutes to write down their advice.
 Collect the papers at the end!

 Display the question on the overhead screen, read it aloud to all, and don’t hesitate to revisit it for focusing purposes.